dzek69/html-safe-json/README.md

 ## Demos

-If you want to see a difference between `html-safe-json` and bare `JSON.stringify` in action you can clone repository of this project, install dependencies and run `npm run dev` script.
+If you want to see a difference between `html-safe-json` and bare `JSON.stringify` in action you can clone repository of this project, install dependencies and run `yarn start:dev` script.

 Then open `127.0.0.1:1337` in your browser for demos.

+Alert message is expected - it demonstrates that JSON.stringify is unsafe, while `html-safe-json` is safe.

 ## Bonus knowledge / other solutions

 Next.js uses (as of v2) [htmlescape][2] library to secure data before embedding into HTML.
-It's more aggressive and encodes every `<` and `>` characters thus automatically resolves most of the issues.
-This library saves both output bytes and processing power (it's faster by ~25%) by replacing only what is needed.
+It's more aggressive and encodes every `<` and `>` characters thus automatically resolves most of the issues. `html-safe-json` saves both output bytes and processing power (it's faster by ~36%) by replacing only what is needed.

 Benchmark run steps:
 - install deps
-- `cd benchmark`
-- `node benchmark`
+- `yarn start:benchmark`

-> html-safe-json is faster by 346 ms (1196ms vs 1542ms in total) difference: 25 %
+> html-safe-json is faster by 277 ms (586ms vs 863ms in total) difference: 38 %

-Benchmark currently stringifies a string, this is partially intentional - comparing actual converting object to string is useless, because both librarires uses `JSON.stringify` anyway and what's matter is how fast encoding is done.
+Benchmark currently stringifies a string, this is intentional - comparing converting object to string is useless, because both libs uses `JSON.stringify`.
+What matters is how fast escaping is done.

 ## License